shawnleftwich/documentation/brokers/rest.md

       },
       "billing_interval": "weekly",                            // Optional.
 One of "daily", "weekly", "monthly", "never".
 Defaults to "daily".
       "trigger": "scheduled",                                  // Optional.
 One of "scheduled", "manual", or "default".
       "scheduled_day": 4,                                      // Optional.
-Day of week (0-6, Sunday is zero) or day of month (calendar day of the month, 1-28) to send on.
-Which one depends on `billing_interval`.
 Defaults to 1.
+See "About the scheduled_day setting" section below.
       "document_visibility": {                                 // Optional.
 Leaves settings unchanged if omitted.
         "use_account_defaults": false,                         // Required.
         "include_pod": true,                                   // Optional.
 Required if use_account_defaults is false.
 Will include pod document even if the document type is not included below.